-Adaliz Goldilla is the Registration & Enrollment Dean working at our NY office.
+Adaliz Goldilla is the Registrar for UNILIMI who initially worked at our FL campsite, but has recently traveled to work from New York.
 She is bilingual in Spanish and English.
 She graduated with her BA in Family Counseling from UNILIMI.
-In the process of obtaining an MA in Theological Studies from Gordon Conwell Theological Seminary.

-Kari Samantha Velez Dean of Administration and Finance
+KARI SAMANTHA VELEZDean of Administration and Finance

-Kari Samantha graduated with a B.A. in Education from Queens College (CUNY), 2016.
+Samantha graduated with a B.A. in Education from Queens College (CUNY).
 She served as Associate Minister of the Children's Ministry for many years in NY.
-Along with her husband, Angel Velez, they are currently pastoring a church since February 2017, in the state of North Carolina.
-She will graduate with a MA degree in Global Leadership at Gordon Conwell Theological Seminary in 2024.
+Along with her husband, Angel Velez, they have currently pastoring a church since February 2017, in the state of North Carolina.
 Bilingual in Spanish and English.

-Michelle Cervantes Accounts Receivable Officer
+MICHELLE CERVANTES Accounts Receivable Officer

-Finished her High School studies and entered the University of Leadership and Ministry in 2020, completing her Associate Degree in Arts of Leadership and Ministry in 2023.
-She is currently studying and preparing to complete her bachelor degree at UNILIMI.
+Finished her High School studies and entered the University of Leadership and Ministry in 2020, completing her Certificate of Ministerial Studies in 2021.
+She is currently studying and preparing to complete her associate degree at UNILIMI.